simplex-chat/simplex-chat/PRIVACY.md

 **Damage to SimpleX Chat Ltd and Preset Server Operators**.
 You must not (or assist others to) access, use, modify, distribute, transfer, or exploit SimpleX Chat Applications in unauthorized manners, or in ways that harm Software users, SimpleX Chat Ltd, other preset server operators, their Infrastructure, or any other systems.
 For example, you must not 1) access preset operators' Infrastructure or systems without authorization, in any way other than by using the Software; 2) disrupt the integrity or performance of preset operators' Infrastructure; 3) collect information about the users in any manner; or 4) sell, rent, or charge for preset operators' Infrastructure.
 This does not prohibit you from providing your own Infrastructure to others, whether free or for a fee, as long as you do not violate these Conditions and AGPLv3 license, including the requirement to publish any modifications of the relay server software.

 **Keeping your data secure**.
 SimpleX Chat is the first communication software that aims to be 100% private by design - server software neither has the ability to access your messages, nor it has information about who you communicate with.
 That means that you are solely responsible for keeping your device, your user profile and any data safe and secure.
 If you lose your phone or remove the Software from the device, you will not be able to recover the lost data, unless you made a back up.
 To protect the data you need to make regular backups, as using old backups may disrupt your communication with some of the contacts.
-SimpleX Chat Ltd and other preset responsibility have no responsibility for the data loss.
+SimpleX Chat Ltd and other preset server operators are not responsible for any data loss.

 **Storing the messages on the device**.
 The messages are stored in the encrypted database on your device.
 Whether and how database passphrase is stored is determined by the configuration of the Software you use.
 The databases created prior to 2023 or in CLI (terminal) app may remain unencrypted, and it will be indicated in the app interface.
 In this case, if you make a backup of the data and store it unencrypted, the backup provider may be able to access the messages.
 Please note, that the desktop apps can be configured to store the database passphrase in the configuration file in plaintext, and unless you set the passphrase when first running the app, a random passphrase will be used and stored on the device.
 You can remove it from the device via the app settings.